 Step 7: Make some SEO adjustments

-Your article should also include the focus keyword a couple of times, and if it’s not in your first paragraph, add it.
+Your article should also include the focus keyphrase a couple of times, and if it’s not in your first paragraph, add it.
 As a general rule of thumb: try to use your search terms in about 1 to 2 percent of your text.
 Say your article has 300 words, you’ll need to mention your search terms 3 to 6 times.
 That’s not to say 300 words, or the number of keyword mentions is an exact goal.
 However, 300 is the minimum length for an article that needs to show authority.

 Step 8: Fill out the social data